shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-07-WorkingWithData.md

 ---
 layout: doc
 permalink: /docs/extensions/my-first-extension/working-with-data
-title: Working with data
+title: Working with Data
 section: My first extension
 ---

-# Working with data
+# Working with Data
 <hr />

-Let's fetch data from the Shoutem Cloud storage to the app.
-First, remove the assets folder.
-We don't need it anymore.
-Create `app/reducer.js` file which will contain `reducer` defining initial app state and how the state changes.
+Lets fetch data from the Shoutem Cloud storage to the app.
+First, remove the assets folder, we don't need it anymore.
+Create a  `reducer.js` file in the `app` folder.
+This file will contain a `reducer` defining the initial app state and how the state changes.

-Package [@shoutem/redux-io](https://github.com/shoutem/redux-io) has `reducers` and `actions` that communicate with Shoutem CMS.
-Reducer `storage` retrieves data (e.g. restaurants) in a dictionary while `collection` stores data ID's in an array to persist its order.
+Our [@shoutem/redux-io](https://github.com/shoutem/redux-io) package has `reducers` and `actions` that communicate with the Shoutem CMS.
+The `storage` reducer retrieves data (e.g. restaurants) into a dictionary, while `collection` stores data ID's in an array to persist its order.

 ```javascript{1-9}
 #file: app/reducer.js